 The magic rule of 4 square feet per chicken will apply when setting up your coop.
 More space will allow your birds to move around freely and prevent cannibalism.

 You can give them about 8 inches per bird for the roosting space.

 The size of your nesting box should be 12×12 inches.
-If you are keeping them in a chicken run, ensure they have at least 8 square feet each.
+If you keep them in a chicken run, ensure they have at least 8 square feet each.
 You can also add perches of different sizes in your run.

-You are already answered if you were asking yourself when the Ameraucana roosters start to crow.
+You are already answered if you asked yourself when the Ameraucana roosters start crowing.

-These birds will start crowing when they are four to six months old after reaching maturity.
-While some roosters may start crowing earlier, others may start crowing a bit late.
+After reaching maturity, these birds will start crowing when they are four to six months old.
+While some Ameraucana roosters may start crowing earlier, others may start late.